Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Related Work

 One-class FAS methods aim to learn liveness features exclusively from live images to distinguish them from spoof images.
 Lim \textit{et al.} \cite{lim2020one} and Huang \textit{et al.} \cite{huang2021one} leveraged facial content reconstruction to capture liveness cues.
 However, in the absence of spoof data, these methods may learn general facial features rather than discriminative liveness features.
 Nikisins \textit{et al.} \cite{nikisins2018effectiveness} and Baweja \textit{et al.} \cite{baweja2020anomaly} instead adopted Gaussian Mixture Models (GMMs), modeling the distribution of live features or synthesizing pseudo-spoof features by mixing Gaussian noise with live features.
 To enhance feature discrimination in the absence of spoof cues, we previously introduced a method \cite{huang2024one} that generates pseudo latent spoof features from live images using non-zero spoof cue maps.
 While this improved training supervision, domain information remained entangled in the learned features, limiting generalizability.

-In this work, we address this limitation by learning disentangled liveness and domain features to suppress domain-specific bias.
-These disentangled representations are then used to augment out-of-distribution and unseen domain samples, thereby improving both the generalization and discriminative capacity of one-class FAS models.
+In this paper, we address this limitation by explicitly disentangling liveness and domain features to suppress domain-specific bias.
+The resulting disentangled representations are further used to augment OOD and unseen domain representations, thereby improving both the generalizability and discriminability of one-class FAS models.